-Multi-Manager Exemptive Order: The Trust and iM Global have obtained an exemptive order from the SEC (the "Order") that permits iM Global, subject to certain conditions, to hire, terminate and replace managers with the approval of the Board only and without shareholder approval.
+Multi-Manager Exemptive Order: The Trust and iM Global have obtained an exemptive order from the SEC (the "Order") that permits iM Global, subject to certain conditions, to hire, terminate and replace managers with the approval of the Board only and without shareholder approval. iM Global has ultimate responsibility for the performance of the Funds due to its responsibility to oversee the Funds' managers and recommend their hiring, termination, and replacement.
 Within 60 days of the hiring of any new manager or the implementation of any proposed material change in a sub-advisory agreement with an existing manager, shareholders will be furnished information about the new manager or sub-advisory agreement that would be included in a proxy statement.
 Each Fund is currently managed by a single sub-advisor.
 When there are multiple sub-advisors to a Fund, the Order also permits the Fund to disclose sub-advisory fees only in the aggregate in its registration statement.
 Pursuant to the order, shareholder approval is required before iM Global enters into any sub-advisory agreement with a manager that is affiliated with the Funds or iM Global